 - ArcGIS examines the tool's parameters to see which parameters use an input dataset or table.
 If one is found, it further examines the type of input dataset.
 Is it a point feature class?
 A TIN?
 A network?
 A table?

 - The ArcMap table of contents is then scanned and filtered to see whether any layers match the parameter's dataset type.
-If so, a list is built of the matching layers and presented as a drop-down list in the parameter's control.
+If so, a list of the matching layers is built and presented as a drop-down list in the parameter's control.
 You can choose one of these layers or table views as your input.

 The following illustration shows the Buffer tool and the drop-down menu of layers it constructed for the Input Features parameter.